nyumed-judy-lab/model-based-sdoh/README.md

 Figures and tables can be directly reproduced using R scripts located in 'NOHSDP' and 'UNINSUR' directories, corresponding to the 'no high school diploma' and 'no health insurance' SDoH variables, respectively.

 1. 'No high school diploma' (in the 'NOHSDP' directory)
-   - Figure 2: EstimateAssociation.R
+   - Figure 2: EstimateAssociation.R &rarr; AssociationHeatmap.R
-   - Supplementary Figure 2: VariableSelection.R -> EstimatedCorrelationPlot.R
+   - Supplementary Figure 2(a): VariableSelection.R &rarr; EstimatedCorrelationPlot.R
-   - Supplementary Figure 3: VariableSelection.R -> EstimatedCorrelationPlot.R -> FitModel.R
+   - Supplementary Table 2: VariableSelection.R &rarr; EstimatedCorrelationPlot.R &rarr; FitModel.R

 2. 'No health insurance' (in the 'UNINSUR' directory)
    - Supplementary Figure 1: XXX.R
-   - Supplementary Figure 2: XXX.R -> XXX.R
+   - Supplementary Figure 2(b): XXX.R &rarr; XXX.R
-   - Supplementary Figure 3: XXX.R -> XXX.R
+   - Supplementary Table 3: XXX.R &rarr; XXX.R